webmastersmith/vite-plugin-solid-image/README.md

   - `{/* {Images(...)} */}` // will not be processed.
     - because regex is used to locate the **Images** function, it may still 'find' the code if it doesn't look exactly like the example 👆.
 Better to remove dead code and avoid problems.
 - **Options**
+  - an object that can be passed to `solidImage` vite function.
   - **files**
     - array of strings you can control what file types the plugin will read.
-    - default: `.tsx, .jsx, .astro` -if you pass in files, only what you pass in will be read.
+    - default: `.tsx, .jsx, .astro`
     - `solidImage({files: ['.tsx', '.mdx']})` // only `.tsx` and `.mdx` files will be read.
+      - The `files` property overrides the default.
+Only what you pass in will be read.

 **vite.config.ts**